-Last but not least we will show you our most favorite variations of the conventional deadlift and a way to incorporate them in your workout routine.
+Last but not least we will show you our most favorite variations of the conventional deadlift and a way to incorporate deadlifting in a workout routine.

 How To Deadlift The Right Way With Resistance Bands?

-To help you really nailing the form we collected important Dos and Don’ts further down.
+To help you really nail the form we collected important Dos and Don’ts right after this section.
 Don’t forget to keep them in mind while practicing your deadlifts!

 The right step-by-step guide of how to get a correct deadlift done with resistance bands is as follows:

-- Step with both feet on the band – shoulder wide apart – feet pointing forward (Shoes are very recommended)
+- Step with both feet shoulder width apart on the band

 - Lift your chest up, straighten your lower back and fix a point on the ground 6 feet in front of you

-- Take a big breath, brace your core and drive your hip forward while extending your legs at the same time
+- Brace your core and drive your hips forward while extending your legs at the same time

-- Return to the starting (bottom) position by driving your hips backwards while bending at the knees
+- Return slowly to the starting (bottom) position (resist against the pull of the band)

 - Repeat for reps